gabriel-2600/odin_tic-tac-toe/README.md

 - Github

 Lessons Learned:
-Learned and implemented the following:

-- Module Pattern for encapsulation and code organization.
-- Factory Functions to create objects with specific behaviors and closures to maintain access to the private variables.
+- Learned and implemented the Module Pattern for encapsulation and code organization, and Factory Functions to create objects with specific behaviors that uses closures to maintain access to the private variables.